helloapro/introCR3/README.md

   * Example Input: 15
   * Example Output: 1, 2, ping, 4, pong, ping, 7, 8, ping, pong, 11, ping, 13, 14, pingpong

+## Known Bugs
+Had to have the counter count from zero rather than one.
+Counting from one spit out "undefined" for numbers 1 and 2 for some reason.

 ## Author
 April Peng